mmcky/nyu-econ-370/README.md

 ### Notices

 A course test was administered on the first day of this course.
-New students are required to sit this 30 minute test.
-Another makeup test has been schedule for:
+New students are **required** to sit a makeup test schedule for:

     Thursday 04th February at 2:00pm @ the Economics Faculty Rm: 724.

-If this is conflicts with your schedule please email Matthew or Zhen to arrange a time.
+If this conflicts with your schedule please email Matthew or Zhen arrange a time.

 ### Updates